r0wdiggity/personneltracker/README.md

 ## Solution

-A Django web app with MongoDB database that allows administrative staff to:
+A web app with MongoDB database that allows administrative staff to:
 * Register incoming personnel
 * Search for individuals by name
 * Add/modify/remove data as necessary for individuals